Can’t make it to the Toronto International Film Festival? No worries! Try one of these fabulous film festivals instead.

 Toronto Palestine Film Festival

-To mark its 16th anniversary, this volunteer-run celebration of Palestinian arts and culture showcases a selection of films, performances, discussions, studio visits and even an Instagram takeover—all of which explore the vibrant traditions and practices shared by members of the Palestinian diaspora.
+To mark its 17th anniversary, this volunteer-run celebration of Palestinian arts and culture showcases a selection of films, performances, discussions, and more —all of which explore the vibrant traditions and practices shared by members of the Palestinian diaspora.
+This year’s lineup includes Palestinian singer, composer, and flautist Nai Barghouti in her Canadian concert debut.

 Rendezvous with Madness Festival

-The city’s ground-breaking festival of art, performance, film, and discussions about mental health and addiction returns with a smart and engaging online and in-person programming roster.
+The city’s ground-breaking festival of art, performance, film, and discussions about mental health and addiction returns with a smart and engaging roster of online and in-person programming.

 Rendezvous with Madness Festival is one of the cornerstones of Workman Arts, a Toronto-based organization dedicated to supporting and amplifying the voices of creators who have lived experiences with substance use and complex mental health needs.